1. Why refer matters to committees?

 The scrutiny of legislation by the Senate is also assisted by standing references to its three legislative scrutiny committees.

 The Parliamentary Joint Committee on Human Rights was established in March 2012 in accordance with the Human Rights (Parliamentary Scrutiny) Act 2011.
-The committee's main function is to examine bills and legislative instruments for compatibility with international human rights standards.
+The committee examines bills and legislative instruments for compatibility with international human rights standards.

 Government agencies, annual reports and estimates